bsoc-bitbyte/YDO/README.md

 ### Getting Started

 1.  **Fork the Repository:**
-    -   Start by forking the [YDO GitHub repository](https://github.com/your-username/YDO) (replace `your-username/YDO` with the actual repo link) to your own GitHub account.
+    -   Start by forking the [YDO GitHub repository]

 2.  **Clone Your Fork:**
     -   Open your terminal and clone your forked repository.
 Remember to replace `[your-fork-url]` with the URL of your forked repository.